stephenanayashilliard/Stock-Analysis/README.md

             endingPrice = Cells(i, 6).Value

     End If

 The analysis revealed that "DAQO" had been performing poorly over the last year.
 The client requested the ability to analyse all stocks over multiple years.
 To accomplish this  the program refered to as "AllstockAnalysis" was created.

 #### Sub AllStocksAnalyis
-Sub AllStocksAnalsys()
-    Dim starttime As Single
-    Dim endtime As Single

     yearvalue = InputBox("what year would you like to run the analysis on:")

         starttime = Timer